 Loan comparison websites

 People often don’t take advantage of this but a loan in Germany is a product like any other: you can shop around!
 No need to stick to your bank.
 It is strongly advisable to have a look a comparison websites who can give you a quick idea of what’s possible in your current situation.
 There are numerous platforms.
 I’d recommend to check all of them to use competition to your advantage.
+The only drawback is the amount is often limited on there.

 - A wider spectrum of choices for your particular need